drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 In MLA style, italicize the titles of TV programs: *The Wire,* *Monday Night Football*.
 Use quotation marks for titles of individual episodes: The “Amok Time” episode of *Star Trek*
 #### *toward* vs *towards*
 You should, in US English contexts, favor *toward* over *towards.* Brian Garner explains that *toward* has been preferred in US English usage "[s]ince about 1900."
+#### transfer errors, Spanish to English
+If you are used to thinking, speaking, reading, and writing in Spanish, and are now trying to write university-level American English, you will make certain patterns of errors.
+That's completely understandable and normal.
+Cuando escribo en espa&#241;
 #### *try and*
 *Try and* should probably be *try to*.
 While *try and* is an accepted informal and (especially) spoken form of expressing *try to,* you can never go wrong by writing *try to.* Oddly, *try and* is standard in UK usage, according to Garner.
 But in US academic or legal contexts, stick to *try to.*